srobo/volunteer-emails/SR2022/2022-03-04-competition-signup-details.md

 ---
 to: All Volunteers, volunteers@ and those who completed the form before
-subject: More details about volunteering at the competition
+subject: Sign up to volunteer at the competition (full details)
 ---

 Hi,